ALPS + DOLOMITES PHOTO TOUR 2022

-Day 2: Wake up to photograph sunrise at our front step.
+Day 2 - MOUNTAIN HUT: Wake up to photograph sunrise at our front step.
 The Wildseeloder is home to a small glacial lake; fancy a morning dip?
-We'll enjoy breakfast at the hut, walk down and drive to one of my favourite small towns in Tyrol, Rattenberg, for lunch.
-Continuing our drive, we will get to our second hike of the week.
+We'll enjoy breakfast at the hut, walk down and drive for 1.5h to one of my favourite small towns in Tyrol, Rattenberg, for lunch.
+Continuing our drive for another 1h, we will get to our second hike of the week.
 Olpererhuette is also where we will stay overnight.
 It's magic and should make for some excellent astrophotography too.

 PS.
-Don't worry, all the huts we are going to are fully catered and come with hot showers and comfy beds.
+Again, don't worry, all the huts we are going to are fully catered and come with hot showers and comfy beds.
 Rooms are shared though (between 4-8 people), so bring your ear plugs!

-Day 3: Sunrise at this location is a must; as is a hearty mountain breakfast at the hut.
+Day 3 - HOTEL: Sunrise at this location is a must; as is a hearty mountain breakfast at the hut.
 Once we're back at the car park, we'll put our feet up during our longest drive of the trip; 3h to the majestic Lago di Braies.
-We will stay overnight at a hotel near the lake.
+We will stay overnight at a beautiful hotel near the lake and chill for sunset.